youzan/Bifrost/README.md

          dylib loading time: 171.59 milliseconds (49.7%)
         rebase/binding time:  36.06 milliseconds (10.4%)
             ObjC setup time: 102.27 milliseconds (29.6%)
-           initializer time:  34.74 milliseconds (10.0%)
+           **initializer time:  34.74 milliseconds (10.0%)**
 //With test code to register 10000 router urls and 100 modules Total pre-main time: 366.12 milliseconds (100.0%)
          dylib loading time: 179.28 milliseconds (48.9%)
         rebase/binding time:  29.32 milliseconds (8.0%)
             ObjC setup time:  63.77 milliseconds (17.4%)
-           initializer time:  93.50 milliseconds (25.5%)
+           **initializer time:  93.50 milliseconds (25.5%)**
 //Note: the +load method mainly affects the initializer time.
 ```
-If you still want to save the 20ms, you can try to put the binding code to some places after app launching.
+In facts, One app may only contains 20-50 modules and 200-300 Routers.
+If you still want to save the time, you can try to put the binding code to some places after app launching.

 ### Why do We Need Router URL?
 It seems the Remote API is more powerful than router url.
 Why not only to use remote api?
 Like Ali's Beehive lib only provides the support for remote API.
 The main reason is that sometimes we need a way also can be used in other platform, like h5 page and android.
 And it's very convenient to use URL to go to another page.
 So Bifrost also supports router URLs.